yii-tools/forms/docs/field/hint.md

 For default the hint it's the attribute hint of the form model, which can be changed by the `\Yii\Forms\Field::hintContent()` method.

+## Content

-For example, the following code for change the hint content.
+The following code shows how to set the hint content.

 ```php
 <?php